liubo404/startspring2/chapter1.md

 Test | contains a single module that simplifies creating unit and integration tests.

 The above table shows that Spring covers every aspect of enterprise application development; you can use Sprng for developing web applications, accessing databases, managing transactions, creating unit and integration tests, and so on.
 The Spring Framework modules are designed in sucha a way that you _only_ need to include the modules that your application needs.
 For instance, to use Spring's DI feature in your application, you only need to include the moduels grouped under _Core Container_.
 As you progress through this book, you'll find details of some of the modules that are part of Spring, and examples that show how they are used in developing applications.
+Thw following figure shows the inter-dependencies of different modules of Spring:

+Figure 1-1 Spring modules inter-dependencies

+You can infer from the above figure that the moduels contained in the _Core container_ group are central to the Spring Framework, and other moduels depend on it.
+Equally important are the moduels conatined in the _AOP and instrumentation_ group because they porvide AOP features to other modules in the Spring Framework.

+Now, that you have some basic idea  about the areas of application development covered by Spring, let's look at the Spring IoC container.

+## 1-3 Spring IoC container
+A Ajava application consists of objects that interact with each other to provide applicaton behavior.
+The objects with which an object interacts are referred to as its _dependencies_.
+For instance, if an object X interacts with object Y and Z, then Y and Z are dependencies of object X. DI is a design pattern in which the dependencies of an object are typically specified as arguments to its constructor and setter methods.
+And, these dependencies are injected into the object when it's created.